-5.7 Activity: Raising the stakes
+Activity: Raising the stakes

-When progressing a plan or idea, including stakeholders in the process is essential to your planning.
+When progressing a plan or idea, including stakeholders the process is essential in your planning.

-Consider a project that you want to progress or an issue that your organisation is managing; list the stakeholders in the table below.
+Consider a project that you want to progress, list the stakeholders in the table below.
+It may help to list them in rough order of importance.
 These can be anyone who will influence, either positively or negatively the outcome.